Ayurvedic Medicine – All About It

 - Bhutan (Boswellia serrata).

 These are just some of the primary medicines recommended for Ayurvedic treatment.
-Ayurvedic formulations that act on the ‘Rakta’ data (tissue) of the body can be used to maintain the status of the individual and cure any chronic or acute medical condition.
+Ayurvedic formulations that act on the ‘Rakta’ data (tissue) of the body can be used to maintain the individual’s status and cure any chronic or acute medical condition.
 Ayurvedic medicines that act on the ‘Rakta’ death of the body are useful for treating diseases that have no proper cure and prevent infections from recurring.

 prevent weight gain